withastro/astro/.changeset/eighty-boxes-applaud.md

 })
 ```

-Then, you can import and use your defined variables from the appropriate `/client` or `/server` module:
+You can import and use your defined variables from the appropriate `/client` or `/server` module:

 ```astro
 ---